 The right athletic shoes for your foot shape

-Examine the sole of an old pair of running shoes to determine your stride:
+Analyze the sole wear on old running shoes to identify your stride:

 Shoe types that are bad for your feet